aws/aws-sdk-js-v3/clients/client-firehose/README.md

 AWS SDK for JavaScript Firehose Client for Node.js, Browser and React Native.

-<fullname>Amazon Kinesis Data Firehose API Reference</fullname>
+<fullname>Amazon Data Firehose</fullname>

-<p>Amazon Kinesis Data Firehose is a fully managed service that delivers real-time
+<p>Amazon Data Firehose is a fully managed service that delivers real-time
 streaming data to destinations such as Amazon Simple Storage Service (Amazon S3), Amazon OpenSearch Service, Amazon Redshift, Splunk, and various other supportd destinations.</p>